chauff/cse1500-web-transcripts/_lectures/node2.md

 console.log(module.exports); //CASE 6: {}
 ```

-:point*up: Here, `foo.js` is our `foo` module and `bar.js` is our application that imports the module to make use of the module's functionality (you can run the script as usual with `node bar.js`).
+:point_up: Here, `foo.js` is our `foo` module and `bar.js` is our application that imports the module to make use of the module's functionality (you can run the script as usual with `node bar.js`).
 In the `foo` module, we define a variable `fooA` in line 1.
-In lines 2 and 3, you can see how a module uses `module.exports` to make parts of its code available: in line 2, we assign a string to `module.exports`, in line 3 we make a new assignment to `module.exports` and define a function that prints out \_Hi from foo!* on the console.
+In lines 2 and 3, you can see how a module uses `module.exports` to make parts of its code available: in line 2, we assign a string to `module.exports`, in line 3 we make a new assignment to `module.exports` and define a function that prints out *Hi from foo!* on the console.
 Which of the two assignments will our application `bar` end up with?
 In `bar.js` the first line calls the `require()` function and assigns the returned value to the variable `foo`.
 In line 1 we used as argument `./foo` instead of `./foo.js` - you can use both variants.
 The dot-slash indicates that `foo.js` resides in the current directory.

 Node.js runs the referenced JavaScript file :point_up: (here: `foo.js`) in a **new scope** and **returns the final value** of `module.exports`.
 What then is the final value after executing `foo.js`?
 It is the function we defined in line 3.

 :point_up: As you can see in lines 2 and beyond of `bar.js` there are several ways to access whatever `require` returned:

-- **CASE 1** We can call the returned function and this results in _Hi from foo!_ as you would expect.
+- **CASE 1**: We can call the returned function and this results in _Hi from foo!_ as you would expect.
-- **CASE 2** We can also combine lines 1 and 2 into a single line with the same result.
+- **CASE 2**: We can also combine lines 1 and 2 into a single line with the same result.
-- **CASE 3** If we print out the variable `foo`, we learn that it is a function.
+- **CASE 3**: If we print out the variable `foo`, we learn that it is a function.
-- **CASE 4** Using the `toString()` function prints out the content of the function.
+- **CASE 4**: Using the `toString()` function prints out the content of the function.
-- **CASE 5** Next, we try to access `fooA` - a variable defined in `foo.js`.
+- **CASE 5**: Next, we try to access `fooA` - a variable defined in `foo.js`.
 Remember that Node.js runs each file in a new scope and only what is assigned to `module.exports` is available.
 Accordingly, `fooA` is not available in `bar.js` and we end up with a reference error.
 Note, that Visual Studio Code flags up this error (`fooA is not defined`) already at the code writing stage.
-- **CASE 6** Finally, we can also look at the `module.exports` variable of `bar.js` - this is always available to a file in Node.js.
+- **CASE 6**: Finally, we can also look at the `module.exports` variable of `bar.js` - this is always available to a file in Node.js.
 In `bar.js` we have not assigned anything to `module.exports` and thus it is an empty object.

 ### :bangbang: `require` is blocking